Common buckthorn is a Restricted noxious weed. It is illegal to import, sell or transport buckthorn in Minnesota.

 How to identify common buckthorn

-- Tall understory shrub or small tree up to 25 feet high.
+- Common buckthorn (Rhamnus cathartica) is a tall understory shrub or small tree up to 25 feet high.

 - Spreading, loosely branched crown.